demisto/content/Packs/GoogleChronicleBackstory/Playbooks/playbook-ChronicleAssets_Investigation_And_Remediation_-_Chronicle_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* ChronicleAsset Enrichment And Investigation - Chronicle
+* ChronicleAsset Investigation And Remediation - Chronicle

 ### Integrations
 This playbook does not use any integrations.